Karoo13/EditorReader/README.md

 ReadSelected() reads all found objects.
 FetchSelected() finds then reads, as above.

-SetCurrent() finds the current (being placed) object for the current composer.
-ReadCurrent() reads the object, returns whether an object is being placed.
-FetchCurrent() finds then reads, as above. returns whether an object is being placed.

 SetHovered() finds the hovered object for the current composer.
 ReadHovered() reads the object, returns whether an object is hovered.
 FetchHovered() finds then reads, as above. returns whether an object is hovered.